emarmolsanchez/eMIRNA/README.md

 ## eMIRNA.Features

-The third eMIRNA module aims to calculate a series of structural, statistical and sequence-derived features from each sequence that had passed previous filterings, in order to obtain an estimated representation of their structural characteristics.
-Afterwards, these feature matrix will be processed by the prediction software to discriminate between microRNAs and other type of sequences.
+The third eMIRNA module aims to calculate a series of structural, statistical and sequence-derived features from each sequence that had passed previous filtering, in order to obtain an estimated representation of their structural characteristics.
+Afterwards, these feature matrices will be processed by the prediction software to discriminate between microRNAs and other type of sequences.

 The function requires two arguments: